Professional Training Program Policies and Procedures

 - Canadian students who have not graduated from secondary school may attend the high school of their choice provided the school allows students a flexible schedule.

-- Students attending PSII must obey school rules as outlined in the student handbook.
+- Students attending PSII must obey school rules as outlined on the school’s webiste.

 - Students attending PSII must provide a copy of their most recent academic transcript to VAB.